massix/termux.nvim/README.md

     },
   },
 ````

+## Commands
+The plugin exposes two `nvim` commands: `:TermuxReleaseWakeLock` to release the
+wake lock and `:TermuxHoldWakeLock` to hold it.

 ## APIs
 The plugin exposes some APIs that you may want to use in your configuration.
 In the following table, I assume that